textlint/textlint/docs/use-as-modules.md

 textlint v12.3.0 introduce new APIs. textlint will drop support old APIs(`textlint`, `TextLintEngine`, `TextFixEngine`, and `TextLintCore`) in the future.

-:memo: old APIs can not support ESM modules, new APIs support ESM modules.
+:memo: old APIs can not support ECMAScript modules, new APIs support ECMAScript modules.

 - `createLinter`: create linter instance
     - `lintFiles(files)`: lint files and return linter messages
     - `lintText(text, filePath)` lint text with virtual filePath and return linter messages
     - `fixFiles(files` lint text and return fixer messages
     - `fixText(text, filePath)` lint text with virtual filePath and return fixer messages
         - `fixFiles` and `fixText` does not modify files
 - `loadTextlintrc`: load `.textlintrc` config file and return a descriptor object
 - `loadLinerFormatter` and `loadFixerFormatter`: load formatter